grafana/metrictank/docs/metrics.md

 * `tank.discarded.new-value-for-timestamp`:
-points that have timestamps for which we already have data points. these points are discarded.
+points that have timestamps for which we already have data points. these points are discarded. data points can be incorrectly classified as metric tank.discarded.sample-out-of-order even when the timestamp has already been used.
+This happens in two cases:
+- when the reorder buffer is enabled, if the point is older than the reorder buffer retention window
+- when the reorder buffer is disabled, if the point is older than the last data point
+* `tank.discarded.received-too-late`:
+points received for the most recent chunk when that chunk is already being "closed", ie the end-of-stream marker has been written to the chunk. this indicates that your GC is actively sealing chunks and saving them before you have the chance to send your (infrequent) updates.
+Any points revcieved for a chunk that has already been closed are discarded.
+* `tank.discarded.sample-out-of-order`:
+points that go back in time beyond the scope of the optional reorder window. these points will end up being dropped and lost.
+* `tank.discarded.unknown`:
+points that have been discarded for unknown reasons.
 * `tank.gc_metric`:
 the number of times the metrics GC is about to inspect a metric (series)
 * `tank.metrics_active`: